ckcollab/ericcarmichael/content/coeur d alene web developers.md

 I've always loved solving problems.
 In high school one of my *hobbies*, if you can believe it, was helping out the teachers by making tools for grading, quizzes and studying.

-In college however my tastes were starting to change, I switched from Computer Science to Education and my plan in life was to be a teacher.
+In college my tastes drifted away from Computer Science.
+I switched to Education and my plan in life was to become a teacher.
 Everything changed when my mother was in a terrible motorcycle accident.
-She came out of a coma with a 1% chance to survive, but with massive brain damage.
+She came out of a coma with a 1% chance to survive, but she suffered massive brain damage.

 I dropped out of school and moved home to help, but I needed some way to make a living with a flexible schedule so I could stay with my mum.
 I picked back up web development and here I am today about three years later.